AI video tutorial maker for instant training videos

 Yes.
 HeyGen produces captioned, versioned, and exportable lessons that meet accessibility and traceability needs.
 Use export metadata and completion tracking to support certification and audit requirements.

 You retain ownership of all videos and assets you produce.
-HeyGen uses licensed resources and generated outputs are provided for commercial and educational use.
-Make sure any third-party content you upload has the appropriate rights for use in your tutorial video maker.
+HeyGen uses licensed resources, and generated outputs are provided for commercial and educational use.
+Please ensure any third-party content you upload has appropriate rights for use in your tutorial video maker.

 Explore more AI powered tools